Farewe/invacost/Readme.md

 ```

 ![](Readme_files/figure-gfm/raw3..-1.png)<!-- -->

+**Note, however, that the number of estimates in itself is not a
+meaningful index to describe the sampling effort.
+Indeed, a single
+estimate can be a complete synthesis over a country, and thus be
+complete in itself, whereas many estimates can be direct reports of
+small localized costs from grey litterature, and altogether still
+represent an incomplete picture of overall costs.** Notably, recent
+years have been characterized by a high number of direct reports from
+the grey literature, which can result in a false sense of completeness
+when only looking at the number estimates.

 Use this information, in combination with the quantiles of completeness
 calculated above, to decide how you want to interpret the last years,